arduino-libraries/ArduinoBLE/docs/api.md

 ### `unsubscribe()`

-Unsubscribe to a BLE characteristics notifications or indications.
+Unsubscribe to a Bluetooth® Low Energy characteristics notifications or indications.

 #### Syntax